The Dark and the Wicked: Plot

 On the farm, Louise and Michael find that their large herd of goats have all been brutally killed.
 The two start a bonfire to dispose of the numerous animal carcasses.
 That night, Michael is approached in the barn by an apparition of his nude mother, who disappears as she approaches him.
 Later, while Louise lies in bed beside her father, she has a nightmare in which the entity attempts to possess her, but she manages to resist it, before witnessing her father levitating against the ceiling.

 In the morning, Charlie's granddaughter arrives at the farm and informs Louise that he killed himself two days prior.
 The girl's forlorn demeanor soon turns malevolent, and Louise realizes it is in fact the entity taking the shape of Charlie's granddaughter.
 She too disappears before Louise's eyes.
 The nurse arrives moments later to care for Louise and Michael's father.
 Meanwhile, Louise finds that Michael has fled the farm to return to his wife and daughters, leaving her behind.
 Michael calls Louise from his cell phone, and tells her she too should leave.
-Moments later, the nurse, possessed by the entity, begins stabbing herself with a pair of sewing needles, attacking Louise in the process, before stabbing herself in the eyes, killing herself.
+Moments later, the nurse, possessed by the entity, begins stabbing herself with a pair of knitting needles, attacking Louise in the process, before stabbing herself in the eyes, killing herself.

 Michael arrives at his home and finds the dead bodies of his daughters and wife in the kitchen, in what appears to have been a murder–suicide.
 A distraught Michael cuts his own throat, and moments after, observes that the bodies of his wife and daughters have disappeared.
 He realizes the entity has tricked him when his wife and daughters enter the house moments later, and find him bleeding to death.

 Back at the farm, Louise regains consciousness at nightfall and finds that her father is dying.
 Moments after he dies, the demon in turn attacks and claims her.